 Supporting Evidence: asking questions about family members or pets, texts checking in about current work issues for you or them, suggesting that you continue to do past hobbies together.

 The truth is not many people set out to intentionally hurt another person (unless you’re dealing with someone with underlying psychopathic tendencies).
 So it can be hard for a person to see someone (you) that they once cared about deeply in pain, especially while they carry the guilt of knowing they are directly responsible for that pain.
 They think that keeping a connection with you will help ease the pain of the situation.
-They do not understand that they are unintentionally hurting you more, by giving you hope of a reconciliation.
+They do not understand that they are unintentionally hurting you more, by giving you the hope of a reconciliation.

 Supporting Evidence: frequent communication through the phone and social media, asking how you are feeling, offering their help and services.